As the world looks to wind energy to power future generations, the demand for sustainable, powerful blades has accelerated.

-ACT’s blades don’t require finishing and painting, which is a time consuming and polluting process, making them more sustainable and easier to recycle.
+The blades don’t require finishing and painting, which is a time consuming and polluting process, making them easier to recycle and more sustainable.

-ACT Blade’s commercialisation journey started at ORE Catapult, where research engineers and innovation specialists worked alongside ACT Blade to source project funding and further develop their innovative technology design.
+ACT Blade’s commercialisation journey started at ORE Catapult, where research engineers and innovation specialists worked alongside ACT Blade to source project funding and further develop the innovative technology design.

 The University of Sheffield’s AMRC used their experience in composite materials to support the development of a prototype blade.
-The prototype was completed in February 2020 and successfully underwent testing and validation with the AMRC’s support at ORE Catapult’s National Renewable Energy Centre in Blyth, Northumberland.
+The prototype was completed in February 2020 and successfully underwent testing and validation with AMRC support at ORE Catapult’s National Renewable Energy Centre in Blyth.

 At the National Manufacturing Institute Scotland, the Lightweight Manufacturing Centre applied their expertise in ‘lightweighting’ – the process of making products or parts lighter to reduce costs, energy expenditure and carbon emissions.
 They manufactured three ACT27 blades, ready for testing in a real-world environment.

-In July 2021, the project reached a major milestone as the three blades were installed on a real-world turbine at the Energy Technology Centre’s wind farm test site at Myres Hill in Scotland.
-And they started to generate electricity…
+In July 2021, the project reached a major milestone as the three blades were installed on a real-world turbine at the Energy Technology Centre’s wind farm test site at Myres Hill in Scotland, and it was here they started to generate electricity.

-Real-world testing facilities are vital for technology developers like ACT Blade to enable them to test their innovative designs and gain investor and industry confidence in the technology.
-This real-world test is the culmination of six years’ work.
-The blades will undergo testing, gathering data on performance, to help inform the next evolution of the ACT Blade.
+Real-world testing facilities are vital for technology developers like ACT Blade to test their innovative designs and gain investor and industry confidence in the technology.
+This real-world test was the culmination of six years’ work and was successfully completed on 31 January 2022.